dat3Cph/material/flow5/week3-deploy/Wednesday.md

 A load balancer is a device that acts as a reverse proxy and distributes network or application traffic across a number of servers.

+## Conclusion

+    Forward proxy is there to protect clients
+    Reverse proxy is there to protect the servers

 ### Why use a load balancer?

 - High availability